vishvAsa/jyotiSham/observation/history/hindu/articles/RNI/equinoctial-full-moon_brahmANDa-purANa_summer-solstice_maghA.md

 tions and omissions.
 Even though some of the statements may sound fanciful, there is a discernible layer of observation and effort to explain the same in terms of prevalent physical models.
-The first part of BP, in chapters 21 to 24 totalling 520Indian Journal of History of Science verses presents this Purāṇic astronomy that must have been formulated before the Common Era.
+The first part of BP, in chapters 21 to 24 totalling 520 verses presents this Purāṇic astronomy that must have been formulated before the Common Era.
 The intention here is not to critically assess or discuss the ancient Purāṇic cosmogra-